Selithrarion/quasar-nest_jira-clone/README.md

 6. Unit tests (Jest), E2E tests (Supertest)
 7. AWS S3 (Amazon Simple Storage Service)
 8. Elasticsearch (just for app complexity 😄)
-9. Nodemailer, @nestjs/schedule and cron (annoying email messages with very-very-very interisting news or email confirmation)
+9. Nodemailer, @nestjs/schedule and cron (an annoying email messages with a very-very-very interisting news or with an email confirmation)

 #### Other